wso2/choreo-samples/scim_user_details_to_google_sheet_row/readme.md

-Use template (SCIM user details to Google Sheets Row) to add a new Google Sheet row for SCIM user details coming to the API endpoint.
+# SCIM user details to Google Sheets Row
 ## Use case
 We can make our day-to-day information organized and represented in a generic format with the help of Google Sheets.
 By using this integration, we can organize and automatically set up a Google Sheet which will contain information about Users details which are created in the WSO2 identity server.

 ## Prerequisites
-* Pull the template from central
-  `bal new -t choreo/scim_user_details_to_google_sheet_row <newProjectName>`
 * WSO2 identity server running on the machine
 * Google Cloud Platform account